Rupert Murdoch and Elizabeth Warren have a common goal in breaking up Big Tech

 Who says conservatives and liberals can’t agree on anything?

-News Corp executive chairman Rupert Murdoch is not exactly known as a bastion of progressivism, but his media company has something in common with Democratic presidential hopeful Elizabeth Warren: they’d both like to break up a few Big Tech monopolies.
-In a petition to Australian regulators this month, News Corp pushed for the breakup of Google-owned Alphabet, which it accused of hurting advertisers, publishers, and consumers with its market power over the search business.
+News Corp executive chairman Rupert Murdoch is not exactly known as a bastion of progressivism, but his media company has something in common with Democratic presidential hopeful Elizabeth Warren: They’d both like to break up a few Big Tech monopolies.
+In a petition to Australian regulators this month, News Corp pushed for the breakup of Google’s parent company, Alphabet, which it accused of hurting advertisers, publishers, and consumers with its market power over the search business.

-In the petition, submitted to the Australian Competition and Consumer Commission, News Corp said Google should be forced to either sell off its search business or keep its search business and divest the rest—because as a combined entity, Google is just too powerful.
+In the petition, submitted to the Australian Competition and Consumer Commission, News Corp said Alphabet should be forced to either sell off its Google search business or keep its search business and divest the rest—because as a combined entity, Alphabet is just too powerful.

 If that reasoning sounds familiar, it’s because we recently heard a similar argument from Senator Elizabeth Warren of Massachusetts, who unveiled a plan on Friday to break up big tech companies as a way of diminishing their stranglehold on certain industries.
 In her proposal, Warren specifically called out Facebook, Amazon, and Google.